djehuti/dotfiles/bin/README.md

 it will cut it off at 80 columns instead of wrapping. `gbv` just runs `git branch -vv | ctw`.

-  * `edit`

-Useful as an external editor for git/arc/whatever if you use emacs-server.
-If you have an emacs running with a server started, it opens the file to be edited in that emacs instead of firing up a new one.
-With `-w`, it waits for the server to finish; without, it doesn't. (`git config --global core.editor "edit -w"`)

   * `launch`

 Running `launch X` is the same as running